Jainism: Meditation - sāmāyika

-Rituals and worship
+Devotion, Worship, and Prayer

 There are many rituals in Jainism's various sects.
 According to Dundas, the ritualistic lay path among Śvētāmbara Jains is "heavily imbued with ascetic values", where the rituals either revere or celebrate the ascetic life of tirthankaras, or progressively approach the psychological and physical life of an ascetic.
 The ultimate ritual is sallekhana, a religious death through ascetic abandonment of food and drinks.
 The Digambara Jains follow the same theme, but the life cycle and religious rituals are closer to a Hindu liturgy.
 The overlap is mainly in the life cycle (rites-of-passage) rituals, and likely developed because Jain and Hindu societies overlapped, and rituals were viewed as necessary and secular.

 Jains ritually worship numerous deities, especially the Jinas.
 In Jainism a Jina as deva is not an avatar (incarnation), but the highest state of omniscience that an ascetic tirthankara achieved.
 Out of the 24 tirthankaras, Jains predominantly worship four: Mahāvīra, Parshvanatha, Neminatha and Rishabhanatha.
 Among the non-tirthankara saints, devotional worship is common for Bahubali among the Digambaras.
 The Panch Kalyanaka rituals remember the five life events of the tirthankaras, including the Panch Kalyanaka Pratishtha Mahotsava, Panch Kalyanaka Puja and Snatrapuja.

 The basic ritual is darsana (seeing) of deva, which includes Jina, or other yaksas, gods and goddesses such as Brahmadeva, 52 Viras, Padmavati, Ambika and 16 Vidyadevis (including Sarasvati and Lakshmi).
 Terapanthi Digambaras limit their ritual worship to tirthankaras.
 The worship ritual is called devapuja, and is found in all Jain sub-traditions.
 Typically, the Jain layperson enters the Derasar (Jain temple) inner sanctum in simple clothing and bare feet with a plate filled with offerings, bows down, says the namaskar, completes his or her litany and prayers, sometimes is assisted by the temple priest, leaves the offerings and then departs.

 Jain practices include performing abhisheka (ceremonial bath) of the images.
 Some Jain sects employ a pujari (also called upadhye), who may be a Hindu, to perform priestly duties at the temple.
 More elaborate worship includes offerings such as rice, fresh and dry fruits, flowers, coconut, sweets, and money.
 Some may light up a lamp with camphor and make auspicious marks with sandalwood paste.
 Devotees also recite Jain texts, particularly the life stories of the tirthankaras.

 Traditional Jains, like Buddhists and Hindus, believe in the efficacy of mantras and that certain sounds and words are inherently auspicious, powerful and spiritual.
 The most famous of the mantras, broadly accepted in various sects of Jainism, is the "five homage" (panca namaskara) mantra which is believed to be eternal and existent since the first tirthankara's time.
 Medieval worship practices included making tantric diagrams of the Rishi-mandala including the tirthankaras.
 The Jain tantric traditions use mantra and rituals that are believed to accrue merit for rebirth realms.